adnida/nucon-biblio/README.md

 # nucon-biblio

-Biblio and research supporting nucon
+Biblio and research supporting nucon, will be updated regularly.

 ## Researchers to follow